Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Derivation of the hydrodynamic limit

 \subsection{Shallow waters and the active enthalpy functional}

-As stated in the Methodology section, the interpretation of Eq.~(\ref{eq:curvature_transport}) identifies the system being modeled as isomorphic to the shallow water framework, where the active density $\rho$ acts as the fluid height.
+As stated in the Methodology section, the interpretation of Eq.~(\ref{eq:curvature_transport}) identifies the system being modeled as conceptually and mathematically analogous to the shallow water framework, where the active density $\rho$ acts as the fluid height.
 To proceed, we shall use the active enthalpy functional as a theoretical vehicle \cite{zhang_dynamic_2016,turzi_active_2017}.
 However, we must first bolster the connection with a specific empirical observation.
-Figure~\ref{fig:topography} shows the end-state of a Onsager dipole simulation, color-coding $\omega_i$ (top), $R$ (middle), and topological charge $m$ (bottom).
+Figure~\ref{fig:topography} shows a simulation of emergent inviscid dynamics, color-coding $\omega_i$ (top), $R$ (middle), and topological charge $m$ (bottom).
 We make two important observations;

-\textit{(1)} As alluded to in the Main Paper, $\omega_i$ in Figure~\ref{fig:topography}a, b) is effectively segregated into distinct bands and regions.
+\textit{(1)} As alluded to in the main text, $\omega_i$ in Figure~\ref{fig:topography}a, b) is effectively segregated into distinct bands and regions.
 Because of the segregation, the local average $\langle \omega_i \rangle$ at a position $\mathbf{r}$ becomes non-random and stable over timescales relevant to the flow.
 We can effectively ``smear'' the discrete particles into a continuous background field where $\omega(\mathbf{r}) \approx \langle \omega_i \rangle_{\mathbf{r}}$.

-\textit{(2)} Figure~\ref{fig:topography}a--d) present clear, unambiguous empirical evidence for the fact that, at topological defect cores, $R\to0$ and $\omega_i \gg \bar{\omega}$, which, along with Eq.~(\ref{eq:rnumerator2}) validates Eqs.~(\ref{eq:u}).
-As we shall motivate below, the conditions at defect cores implies the fluid is stiff.
+\textit{(2)} Figure~\ref{fig:topography}a--d) present evidence that, at topological defect cores, $R\to0$ and $\omega_i \gg \bar{\omega}$, which, along with Eq.~(\ref{eq:rnumerator2}), supports Eq.~(\ref{eq:u}).
+As we shall motivate below, the conditions at defect cores imply that the fluid is stiff.
 The flow must immediately adjust to the \textit{topography} defined by $\omega(\mathbf{r})$.
-The segregation of the active particles constitutes the a potential $\Phi(\mathbf{r})$ that forces the flow.
+The segregation of the active particles constitutes a potential $\Phi(\mathbf{r})$ that forces the flow.

 Having motivated a conceptual shift from a Lagrangian to an Eulerian perspective, we define the effective fluid density as $\rho(\mathbf{r}, t) \equiv R(\mathbf{r}, t)^2$.
 We then use $\omega(\mathbf{r})$ as an external scalar potential produced by intrinsic frequency mismatch $\omega_i-\bar{\omega}$, where $\bar{\omega}$ is the mean frequency.
 The ensemble average of this quantity then equals dispersion $\Delta \omega$.